Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

 Using Mathics3 from your code
 =============================

-There are various ways you can make use of Mathics3's ability to solve equations, or run code which we describe here.
+There are various ways, which we describe here, that you can make use of Mathics3's ability to solve equations, or run Mathics3 code.

 From a shell
 ------------